Track speed skating at the 2025 World Games

 The track speed skating competition at the 2025 World Games took place from 14 to 15 August 2025 at the Chengdu Roller Sports Centre in Chengdu, China.
 The discipline included ten events (five for men and five for women).

 Qualification

 A total of fifteen skaters qualified for each event.
-Aside for the spot desginated to the host nation, the remaining fourteen skaters qualified through the 2024 Inline Speed Skating World Championships.
+Aside for the spot designated to the host nation, the remaining fourteen skaters qualified through the 2024 Inline Speed Skating World Championships.